 - It’s advised that you go to a reputable company when renting or purchasing a motorbike as a poorly maintained one can be bad news on mountain passes!

 Check out our motorbikers’ essential checklist for more information.
 It’s packed with info on everything you need to get the most out of any two-wheeled adventure in Vietnam!

 As the name suggests, the Ha Giang Loop starts and ends in Ha Giang, the province’s capital.
 The route is approximately 300 km and rises from 100 m (33 ft) altitude up to 1500 m (4900 ft).

-Home to the Dong Van UNESCO Geopark and the Dong Van Karst Plateau, Ha Giang Province boasts some of Vietnam’s most impressive scenery.
+Home to the Dong Van Karst Plateau, Ha Giang Province boasts some of Vietnam’s most impressive scenery.
 Limestone mountains dominate the skyline, and turquoise rivers flow through vast, seemingly endless gorges.
 Layer upon layer of terraced fields cultivates the impossibly steep hillsides, laying delicate man-made decorations on the immense natural landscape.

 It is also one of the country’s most culturally diverse regions, with seventeen distinct ethnic groups.
 Any budding anthropologists will have the chance to test their knowledge, identifying different groups by their traditional attire.